bl4nkst8/game-project/README.md

 If you'd like to try out the game yourself, please follow these steps:
 1. **Install Python**: [Python3](https://www.python.org/downloads/)
 2. **Install dependencies**: `pip install pygame`
+3. **Download source code**: Use the *Code -> Download ZIP* button to download the program's source code.
-3. **Run the game**: Use any of the Batch scripts (windows.bat/linux-mac.bat) depending on your OS to run the game.
+4. **Run the game**: Use any of the Batch scripts (windows.bat/linux-mac.bat) depending on your OS to run the game.

 ## License
 This project is licensed under the [Boost Software License 1.0](LICENSE).